bendrucker/terraform-credentials-keychain/readme.md

 For maximum security, click _Allow_ and enter your password every time it is required by Terraform or another program.
 If you run Terraform frequently, this may become tedious.
 If you click _Always Allow_, you will never be prompted for a password again.
 Your credentials will still be protected from a malicious program scanning your disk, but a program that calls `terraform-credentials-keychain get <host>` will still be able to obtain them.

 If you choose this option, consider [configuring your keychain to lock after a period of inactivity](https://support.apple.com/guide/keychain-access/mac-keychain-password-kyca1242/mac).
+When your keychain is locked, you will be prompted for the _keychain_ password before an application can access its contents, even if that application is trusted by the item.
 You can also use a dedicated keychain, instead of the default _login_ keychain:

 ```hcl
 credentials_helper "keychain" {